 At this point, you would think I'm done with the chemistry chat, but I'm not.
 I have one more thing to point out about baking soda.

 I noticed the original pudding cakes had a very tender crumb, and they were spongy and soft.
-On the other hand, the puddings made with one eighth of the baking soda were still spongy, but much firmer.
+On the other hand, the puddings made with one-eighth of the baking soda were still spongy, but much firmer.
 Once again, we can blame baking soda.
 Baking soda provides lots of rising power to the pudding cakes, but actually, I noticed that the cakes with less baking soda were more domed, while the cakes with more baking soda were flatter, but with a more bubbled texture on the sides and bottom.

 The baking soda raised the pH of the cake batter, thereby weakening the gluten in the flour: the texture and tenderness of the cakes were affected.
 Weaker gluten means a looser structure, with more spread, bigger air pockets (a more open crumb) and tenderness.
 So the cakes with more baking soda seemed to rise less, but in fact, that's because the gluten was weak and couldn't support the forming gas pockets.
 An adequate amount of baking soda (⅛ tsp) allowed the little pudding cakes to rise up and stay up, while an excess of baking soda caused the cakes to spread out, instead of up.

 Too much baking soda is clearly not a good thing, creating too many bubbles in cakes, causing cakes to sink, leading to over-browning, and producing an off-flavour that might even be soapy.
 So how much baking soda is enough?
-In general, the basic rule for how much baking soda to add to a recipe is ¼ teaspoon of baking soda for each cup of all-purpose flour (125 grams).

-The problem with older containers of baking soda
+The problem with older containers

 Though baking soda doesn't expire, you still have to be weary when baking with a container of baking soda that has been open for months (or even years).
 It's not that the baking soda will break down over time and stop working, but open containers of baking soda exposed to humidity will clump.
 You will have trouble incorporating clumpy baking soda into your cake batters and other baked goods, which can lead to clusters of baking soda in cake batters and cookie doughs.
 These clusters will lead to tiny patches of baking soda in your baked goods, causing brown spots and larger air pockets in your baked goods.